sander/architecture-tooling/README.md

 3. In the current project’s root folder, run `./download-togaf.sh`.
 4. In the current project’s root folder, run `cargo run`.

 Note: at the time of writing only the workflow above is implemented, with steps missing.
-For example, `service catalogue` data is drawn but no relationships yet.